-- Permitting: - Examples of successful project permitting and the lessons learned from those projects. - Information about recent and ongoing efforts to develop more efficient permitting mechanisms. - Key issue areas for each permit or approval. - Performance Tracking: - Proposed monitoring and performance tracking needs, in addition to measurable objectives tracking. - Issues in documenting project outcomes and data handling. - Implementation of Multi-benefit Projects: - Additional recommendations or priorities for future actions to reduce impediments to multi-benefit project implementation. - Examples of successful multi-benefit project development and implementation and the lessons learned from those projects, particularly related to engagement and funding. - Potential legislative actions to aid implementation of multi-benefit projects.
+- Implementation of Multi-benefit Projects: - Additional recommendations or priorities for future actions to reduce impediments to multi-benefit project implementation. - Examples of successful multi-benefit project development and implementation and the lessons learned from those projects, particularly related to engagement and funding. - Potential legislative actions to aid the implementation of multi-benefit projects. - Permitting: - Examples of successful project permitting and the lessons learned from those projects. - Information about recent and ongoing efforts to develop more efficient permitting mechanisms. - Key issue areas for each permit or approval. - Performance Tracking: - Proposed monitoring and performance tracking needs, in addition to measurable objectives tracking. - Issues in documenting project outcomes and data handling.

 Each subgroup developed their recommendations through a series of individual meetings, discussions, and presentations to the larger CVFPB Advisory Committee, which occurred during the summer, fall, and winter months of 2020.
-The final subgroup recommendations were provided to the CVFPB in January and February 2021.
+The final subgroup recommendations were provided to the CVFPB in January and February 2021 and provided valuable guidance and insight for the development of the Conservation Strategy Update as well as the CVFPP Update.